ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 exit point.

 Finally cpu032II include all cpu032I instruction set and add some instrucitons.
-When ``llvm-objdump -d`` invoke, function ParseCpu0Triple() as the following will be called.
-Not like ``llc -mcpu=cpu032I`` can set mcpu type, so the varaible CPU in ParseCpu0Triple() is empty.
-We set Cpu0ArchFeature to "+cpu032II" than it can disassembly all instructions.
+When ``llvm-objdump -d`` invoked, function ParseCpu0Triple() as the following will be called.
+Not like ``llc -mcpu=cpu032I`` can set mcpu type, so the varaible CPU in ParseCpu0Triple() is empty when invoked by ``llvm-objdump -d``.
+Set Cpu0ArchFeature to "+cpu032II" than it can disassemble all instructions.

 .. rubric:: lbdex/Chapter10_1/MCTargetDesc/Cpu0MCTargetDesc.cpp
 .. code-block:: c++